Jeff-Moorhead/musictheorpy/README.md

 ##### *class* Scale(*qualified_name*)
 A scale object is constructed with a string representing the qualified scale name.
-The qualified scale name consists of an uppercase tonic followed by a uppercase scale quality.
-Valid tonics are letters A - G. Valid qualities are MAJOR, HARMONIC MINOR, MELODIC MINOR, and NATURAL MINOR.
+The qualified scale name consists of a tonic followed by a scale quality.
+Valid tonics are letters A - G. Valid qualities are major, harmonic minor, melodic minor, and natural minor.
 If an invalid tonic passed, an InvalidTonicError is raised.
 If an invalid quality is passed, an InvalidQualityError is raised.
 For example,

 ```
->>> c = Scale('C MAJOR')
+>>> c = Scale('C major')
->>> c_harm = Scale('C HARMONIC MINOR')
+>>> c_harm = Scale('C harmonic minor')
 >>> c_badquality = Scale('C Foo')
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>